MetOffice/monio/README.md

 ## How to Use

 MONIO has been written to address the known use cases defined within the MO-JEDI context.
 These are captured in the public functons defined in the `Monio` singleton class.
 Once the `Monio.h` is included in a header file it can be used directly.
+In the following scenarios, `FieldSet`s use an `atlas::CubedSphereGrid` and an `atlas::Mesh` configured to a `"cubedsphere_dual"`.

 ### Reading State Files

 ```
 monio::Monio::readState(atlas::FieldSet& localFieldSet,